-- With a debt/equity ratio of 0.37, Twitter is highly leveraged in comparison to Computer and Technology peers.
+- Twitter has a debt/equity ratio of 0.37, which is worse than the average in the Computer and Technology sector.

 - The company does not have profits.
 Hence the PE ratio is meaningless for TWTR stock.

-- The company is trading at a price to sales multiple of 4.2, which is overvalued in comparison to the Internet Software industry average multiple of 2.6.
+- TWTR stock is trading at a PS multiple of 4.1, which is a negative when compared to the Internet Software industry average multiple of 2.7.